 Not usually.
 Most people find it relaxing.
 The needles used are super fine and you will feel a gentle tap as they go in.
-Rachael practices mostly a Japanese style acupuncture which use finer than average needles and more shallow insertion.
+We practice mostly a gentle style acupuncture (Rachael can do Japanese acupuncture) and we use finer than average needles and more shallow insertion.

 Is acupuncture safe?

 What type of needles are used in acupuncture?

 Acupuncture needles are very fine, single-use, sterile needles.
 Super fine needles are used for Cosmetic Acupuncture to avoid any discomfort on more sensitive areas.